eduardocsilva/number-base-converter/README.md

-# JS Base Converter
+# Number Base Converter

-This repository contains a simple numerical base converter (e.g. Binary to Decimal, Hexadecimal to Binary), developed in JavaScript, with a HTML/CSS front-end.
+This repository contains a simple number base converter (e.g. Binary to Decimal, Hexadecimal to Binary), developed in JavaScript, with a HTML/CSS front-end.